MatthewNichols/local-postgis/README.md

 - **Home directory** (`pg-shell-home` volume): Preserves shell history, Atuin data, and other user configurations across container rebuilds
 - **Backups** (`${HOST_DATA_FILE_ROOT}/backups/postgis-local` → `/var/backups`): All backup scripts write to this directory (HOST_DATA_FILE_ROOT being defined in `.env`), making backups accessible on your host machine
 - **Scripts** (`./scripts` → `/opt/scripts`): Mounted from the project directory, so you can edit scripts locally and use them immediately
+- **Custom Zsh scripts** (`./zsh-custom/` → `/root/.oh-my-zsh/custom/`): Any `.zsh` files you place in the `zsh-custom` directory will be automatically loaded by oh-my-zsh, allowing you to add custom functions, aliases, or configurations
 - **pgcli config** (`~/.config/pgcli`): Persists pgcli settings and preferences
 - **SSH keys** (`~/.ssh`, read-only): Available for git operations or remote connections

+### Customizing Your Shell

+You can add custom Zsh functions, aliases, or configurations by creating `.zsh` files in the `zsh-custom/` directory:

+1. Create your custom script in `zsh-custom/` (e.g., `my-aliases.zsh`)
+2. Rebuild the container: `docker compose build pg-shell`
+3. Your customizations will be automatically loaded in new shell sessions

+The project already includes `zsh-custom/pg-scripts.zsh` which provides the convenient shell function wrappers for the database management scripts.

 ### Tips